CPJKU/LEMONS/README.md

 ### Validation and Testing
 For evaluation, we use as input the whole track.

-## audioLIME
+## Experiments & Results

+We split the tracks into train, validation,and test set in an 80-10-10 fashion and select the model that achieves the bestresults in terms of AUC and MAP on the validation set.
+The results on the testset averaged across the users are 0.734±0.130 MAP and 0.758±0.113 AUC.

+### Stability of explanations
-We select the number of samples N_s to get stable explanations by following the procedure described in~\cite{Mishra2020Reliable}.
+We select the number of samples N_s to get stable explanations by following the procedure described in [[Mishra2020]](https://arxiv.org/abs/2005.07788).
 Preliminary experiments on a subset of test examples (50 per user) showed that N_s=2^{11} suffices.